Sandhoff disease: Symptoms and signs

 Sandhoff disease symptoms are clinically indeterminable from Tay–Sachs disease.
 The classic infantile form of the disease has the most severe symptoms and is incredibly hard to diagnose at this early age.
-The first signs of symptoms begin before 6 months of age and the parents' notice when the child begins regressing in their development.
-If the children had the ability to sit up by themselves or crawl they will lose this ability.
+The first signs of symptoms begin before 6 months of age and parents notice when the child begins regressing in their development.
+If the children already had the ability to sit up by themselves or crawl, they would lose this ability.
 This is caused by a slow deterioration of the muscles in the child's body from the buildup of GM2 gangliosides.
 Since the body is unable to create the enzymes it needs within the central nervous system, it is unable to attach to these gangliosides to break them apart and make them non-toxic.
-With this buildup there are several symptoms that begin to appear such as muscle/motor weakness, sharp reaction to loud noises, blindness, deafness, inability to react to stimulants, respiratory problems and infections, mental retardation, seizures, cherry red spots in the retina, enlarged liver and spleen (hepatosplenomegaly), pneumonia, or bronchopneumonia.
+With this buildup there are several symptoms that begin to appear such as muscle/motor weakness, sharp reaction to loud noises, blindness, deafness, inability to react to stimulants, respiratory problems and infections, intellectual disability, seizures, cherry red spots in the retina, enlarged liver and spleen (hepatosplenomegaly), pneumonia, or bronchopneumonia.

 The other two forms of Sandhoff disease have similar symptoms but to a lesser extent.
-Adult and juvenile forms of Sandhoff disease are more rare than the infantile form.
+Adult and juvenile forms of Sandhoff disease are rarer than the infantile form.
 In these cases victims suffer cognitive impairment (retardation) and a loss of muscle coordination that impairs and eventually destroys their ability to walk; the characteristic red spots in the retina also develop.
 The adult form of the disease, however, is sometimes milder, and may only lead to muscle weakness that impairs walking or the ability to get out of bed.

 Causes

-Two parents carrying a mutated gene and passing it on to their offspring cause the disease.
-Even with both parents carrying the disease in their genome, there is only a 25% chance that they will have a child containing the genetic coding for the disease (see figure right).
+Sandhoff disease is passed on by two parents carrying a mutated gene to their offspring.
+Even with both parents carrying the disease in their genome, there is only a 25% chance that they will have a child with the genetic code for the disease (see figure right).

-Each form of the disease is caused by the differences in the various mutations of the genome, in particular the codons on the 14 exons in the HEX B gene located within chromosome 5 (see figure bottom), leading to the differences in severities of the symptoms.
+Each form of the disease is caused by the differences in the various mutations of the genome, in particular the codons on the 14 exons in the HEXB gene located within chromosome 5 (see figure bottom), leading to the differences in severities of the symptoms.
 The difference in the codons has the consequence of inhibiting two enzymes located in the lysosomes of the neurons of the central nervous system.
 Lysosomes contain various enzymes to break down byproducts and toxins to ensure they do not accumulate enough to interfere with the function of the central nervous system.

-Using restriction enzymes, it was discovered that a mutation on chromosome 5 particularly within the C1214T allele caused the adult onset form of Sandhoff Disease.
-For the patient showing symptoms of the infantile or juvenile form they have a mutation on exon I207V from their father, and a 16 base pair deletion from their mother which can be located on as many as five exons, exons 1–5.
+Using restriction enzymes, it was discovered that a mutation on chromosome 5 (particularly within the C1214T allele) caused the adult onset form of Sandhoff Disease.
+Patients showing symptoms of the infantile or juvenile form have a mutation on exon I207V from their father, and a 16 base pair deletion from their mother located on as many as five exons, exons 1–5.